Crewe: Sport

-Crewe's local football club is Crewe Alexandra.
-During the late 20th century the club enjoyed something of a renaissance under the management of Dario Gradi, playing in the First Division – the second tier of the professional pyramid – for five seasons from 1997 to 2002.
-Crewe Alexandra will play in League Two (the fourth tier), having been relegated from League One in April 2022.
-In 2013 the club won its first major silverware after beating Southend United 2–0 in the EFL Trophy final at Wembley.
+Crewe's local football club is Crewe Alexandra, founded in 1877 and initially managed by railway workers.
+During the late 20th century, the club enjoyed something of a renaissance under the management of Dario Gradi, playing in the second tier of the professional pyramid for eight seasons in the late 1990s and early 2000s.
+Crewe Alexandra currently plays in League Two (the fourth tier), having been relegated from League One in April 2022.
+In 2013, the club won its first major silverware after beating Southend United 2–0 in the EFL Trophy final at Wembley.

 From the early 1980s, Crewe Alexandra built a reputation for developing young players through its youth ranks: England internationals Geoff Thomas, Danny Murphy, David Platt, Rob Jones and Dean Ashton, plus Northern Ireland's Neil Lennon and Steve Jones, and Wales's Robbie Savage and David Vaughan all passed through the club.
-Among their earlier most notable home-grown players was Frank Blunstone, born in the town in 1934, who was transferred from "The Alex" to Chelsea in 1953, and went on to win five England caps.
+Among their earlier most notable home-grown players was Frank Blunstone, born in the town in 1934, who was transferred from The Alex to Chelsea in 1953 and went on to win five England caps.
 Internationals Bruce Grobbelaar and Stan Bowles were also on the books at one time in their careers.

 Crewe's local rugby clubs are both based in or near Nantwich.
 The Crewe & Nantwich Steamers (formerly Crewe Wolves), who played in the Rugby League Conference, were based at Barony Park, Nantwich, while Crewe and Nantwich RUFC play their home games at the Vagrants Sports Ground in Willaston.

 Speedway racing was staged in Crewe in the pioneer days of the late 1920s to early 1930s; the stadium in Earle Street also operated from 1969 until 1975 when the Crewe Kings raced in British League Division Two, then the National League.
 At the time the track was the longest and fastest in the UK.
 Crewe Kings riders included Phil Crump (father of Jason Crump), Les Collins (brother of Peter Collins), Dave Morton (brother of Chris Morton), Geoff Curtis, John Jackson, Jack Millen and Dave Parry.
 Grand Junction Retail Park occupies the site of the now demolished stadium.

 The Crewe Railroaders are the town's American football team, currently competing in the BAFA Central League Division 2 and the subject of the film Gridiron UK, which premiered at the Lyceum Theatre on 29 September 2016.

 Crewe also has its own roller derby team, Railtown Loco Rollers, founded in September 2013.
 They skate at Sir William Stanier Leisure Centre and compete with skaters and teams from all over the North West.

 Crewe's main leisure facility is the Crewe Lifestyle Centre, which now houses Crewe's main public swimming pool after the Flag Lane premises closed in 2016.
 Other notable leisure facilities include Sir William Stanier Leisure Centre and Victoria Community Centre.

+Since 17 February 2018, Crewe's Queens Park has hosted a parkrun each Saturday morning at 9am.